Importing a GEDCOM into Family Historian (ƒh) may be as simple as opening the GEDCOM file in Family Historian.

 If a married Individual has no link to their Family, then in TMG ensure that the Marriage tag is ticked as Primary.

-The UK variant of TMG offers special event tags such as Census 1841, Census 1851, etc, which when exported become GEDCOM Custom Events.
-To change these in TMG use Tools > Master Tag Type List, select the event tag name, click Edit and on the Other tab set GEDCOM export as Tag: CENS or whatever standard GEDCOM tag is appropriate.
-Alternatively, the Change any fact tab plugin can be used in ƒh.
+The UK variant of TMG offers special event tags such as Census 1841, Census 1851, etc, which when exported become GEDCOM Custom Events that are not recommended in ƒh.
+To change these in TMG use Tools > Master Tag Type List, select the event tag name, click Edit and perform the following change depending on the ƒh version.

 TMG formatting codes within Template Sentences and Memos will appear in ƒh Notes as plain text such as [BOLD:], [:BOLD], [UND:], [:UND], [ITAL:], [:ITAL], etc. They may be removed using the Search and Replace plugin in LUA Pattern Mode with Search string %[.-%] on Note fields only.